Skip to main content

 How is LLY valued relative to its earnings and growth?

-Eli Lilly and Company trades at a P/E ratio of 47.85, which is above the market average of approximately 20.
+Eli Lilly and Company trades at a P/E ratio of 49.49, which is above the market average of approximately 20.
 This premium valuation suggests investors expect above-average growth or the company has competitive advantages justifying the higher multiple.
-Looking ahead, the forward P/E of 32.15 is lower than the current P/E, indicating analysts expect earnings to grow over the next year.
-The PEG ratio of 1.06 indicates reasonable value when growth is considered.
+Looking ahead, the forward P/E of 32.26 is lower than the current P/E, indicating analysts expect earnings to grow over the next year.
+The PEG ratio of 0.96 suggests the stock may be undervalued relative to its growth rate.

 What is LLY's risk profile compared to the market?